Fedalto/ideas/README.md

 Similar:

  * Hypertext and embedded Hyperlinks within web applications can be considered a drill-down interface but is disjointed because the interface can change drastically between pages.
- * Dialogs that pop-up when clicking on a widget in order to provide more relevant functionality catered to that widget.
-Edit, summary and buttons and 'more information' links trigger popups or foldout panels to handle a user's change of focal point.
+ * Dialogs that pop-up when clicking in order to provide more relevant functionality.
+Edit, summary buttons and 'more information' are examples as they often trigger popups or foldout panels to handle a user's change of focal point.

 Potential Integration: